Let It Flow: Agentic Crafting on Rock and Roll, Building the ROME Model within an Open Agentic Learning Ecosystem: Agentic Model: R OME is O bviously an Agentic M od E l

 \item \textbf{Trajectory.} A trajectory records an agent's behavior on a validated instance.
 It captures multi-turn interactions, including tool invocations, file edits, reasoning traces (optional), and environment feedback.
 Trajectories exhibit long-horizon properties such as extended length, stateful dependencies, and recovery from partial failure, and they expose behaviors such as loop avoidance, rollback, and plan revision under changing constraints. \end{itemize}

 Open-source artifacts are a natural starting point, but raw availability is sparse and noisy for agentic needs.
-Open-source artifacts are a natural starting point, but raw availability is sparse and noisy for agentic needs.
 Existing curation pipelines for open-source code data often rely on language-specific heuristics or human-labeled quality classifiers, which scale poorly, require continual maintenance, and can introduce subjective bias.
 More importantly, agentic data imposes strict requirements on execution closure, environment context, and feedback signals, making manual construction and validation prohibitively expensive.
 As a result, the open-source ecosystem provides insufficient high-fidelity agentic data for training capable programming agents at scale.

 To bridge this gap, we propose a two-tiered synthesis strategy.
 First, we construct \textbf{general tool-use data} to establish foundational capabilities in tool invocation and interactive reasoning.
 Second, we introduce a four-stage \textbf{programming-centric data} specifically designed for software development tasks, which autonomously generates high-fidelity and verifiable instances and diverse trajectories at scale.
 Moreover, all synthesized data undergoes rigorous \textbf{data filtering} via a multi-agent verification system to eliminate false positives, false negatives, and ambiguous or unverifiable executions, ensuring only reliable, executable, and semantically sound trajectories are used for training.